devopsnov23/mysql-training/Topics/7/01-Queries.md

 5. Create a non-unique index on the Editor name columns.
 6. Alter the Editor table to make the editor last name larger than it currently is.
 7. Add a birthdate column to the Editor table.
 8. Create a temporary table named stuff and then remove it from the database.
+9. Write the statements to add a new book to the database.
+It's title is "KhanFused" by "George Takei" and it is published by "Sunshine Publishers"  Any INSERT statements you use should specify the explicit column names.
+Make up the data for any other column that is required.
+10. Reduce the price of all books by 20% if they have sold under a thousand books this year.
+11. Delete all author that live in Oakland, CA.
+12. 'Sunshine Publishers' has gone out of business.
+Remove all relevant information from the database.